 A Less Spooky Future

-In 2021, it is more important than ever that we challenge ourselves to acknowledge the humanity in everyone, including ourselves.
+It is more important than ever that we challenge ourselves to acknowledge the humanity in everyone, including ourselves.
 Every one of us is a unique, precious creation, deserving at the very least a respectful conversation.
 So don’t ghost.
 You’re better than that, and you deserve better than that too.
 We all do.
 If “John” were ever to surface again, I think I’d apologize for not asking him if his family emergency turned out okay.
 I think I’d also let him know that it hurt when he vanished overnight, that it took me a few months before I was brave enough to date again, and that I deserved better than a ghost.
 Ultimately, this ghosting thing is here to stay as long as humans fear, but my own ghosting days are over.

 If you've had your heartbroken, you may wonder if you'll ever start dating again.
 Here are some ways to start the healing process.